jmuss07/Circuit-Python/README.md

 ### Description & Code
 The code makes the Neopixel on the Metro Express flash a random color from a list of rainbow colors.
 It's looped so that every 0.1 seconds it chooses a different color from the same list.

-Here's how you make code look like code:

 ```python
 # Write your code here :-)
 #This is Josie's pride and joy